Summer with the family in Chamonix — in the heart of the Lavancher

 5. Evening at Lavancher — fire pit, pétanque, brunch & barbecue

 In summer, the hamlet of Lavancher is bathed in light until ten o'clock in the evening.
-In the hotel gardens, the brazier lights up at dusk.
-The children collect the balls of bowlingThe parents are poured a drink, and the golden light slowly shifts over the Needles.
-On weekends, the brunch & barbecue de The Lavancher Table — served Friday, Saturday and Sunday — is a favorite activity for families: a generous sweet and savory buffet, barbecue prepared by the chef, and the map of the little sledders, designed by chef Mathilde Walisko especially for children — Ecotable spirit, seasonal products, homemade.
+In the hotel gardens, the fire pit is lit at dusk.
+Children gather the pétanque balls , parents pour themselves a drink, and the golden light slowly settles over the Aiguilles.
+On weekends, the brunch and barbecue at La Table du Lavancher —served Friday, Saturday, and Sunday—is a favorite with families: a generous sweet and savory buffet, barbecue prepared by the chef, and a special children's menu created by chef Mathilde Walisko—featuring eco-friendly, seasonal, and homemade products.

 And at the hotel — a family-friendly haven